Platinum: As an investment

+During periods of sustained economic stability and growth, the price of platinum can exceed that of the price of gold.
+As an investment, platinum is similar to gold in being a relatively low risk investment, or "safe-haven", in times of economic crisis.
+When the price of gold has exceeded that of platinum, many buyers in major markets, including the famous Dubai "gold souk" have turned to buying platinum instead for investment and for jewelry.

+In the 18th century King Louis XV of France said of platinum that it is "the only metal fit for a king", owing to platinum's scarcity, traits, and intrinsic value.

+As of 2024, the American multinational warehouse club chain, Costco, sells platinum bars on its website.

 Other uses

 In the laboratory, platinum wire is used for electrodes; platinum pans and supports are used in thermogravimetric analysis because of the stringent requirements of chemical inertness upon heating to high temperatures (~1000 °C).
 Platinum is used as an alloying agent for various metal products, including fine wires, noncorrosive laboratory containers, medical instruments, dental prostheses, electrical contacts, and thermocouples.
 Platinum-cobalt, an alloy of roughly three parts platinum and one part cobalt, is used to make relatively strong permanent magnets.
 Platinum-based anodes are used in ships, pipelines, and steel piers.
 Platinum drugs are used to treat a wide variety of cancers, including testicular and ovarian carcinomas, melanoma, small-cell and non-small-cell lung cancer, myelomas and lymphomas.

 Symbol of prestige in marketing

 Platinum's rarity as a metal has caused advertisers to associate it with exclusivity and wealth.
 "Platinum" debit and credit cards have greater privileges than "gold" cards.
-"Platinum awards" are the second highest possible, ranking above "gold", "silver" and "bronze", but below diamond.
-For example, in the United States, a musical album that has sold more than 1 million copies will be credited as "platinum", whereas an album that has sold more than 10 million copies will be certified as "diamond".
+"Platinum awards" are frequently the highest, or near highest possible, often ranking above "gold", "silver" and "bronze".
+In the United States, a musical album that has sold more than 1 million copies will be credited as "platinum".
 Some products, such as blenders and vehicles, with a silvery-white color are identified as "platinum".
-Platinum is considered a precious metal, although its use is not as common as the use of gold or silver.
 The frame of the Crown of Queen Elizabeth The Queen Mother, manufactured for her coronation as Consort of King George VI, is made of platinum.
 It was the first British crown to be made of this particular metal.